slowernews/wisdom-tldr/README.md

 Use your phone to set reminders for really important things automatically.
 Turn off push notifications for everything else.

-Focus on Showing Up not Achieving Goals if you want to live a fulfilled and happy life, then focus more on showing up each day as the man that you want to be.
+Focus on Showing Up not Achieving Goals

 1) Invest in long-term wellbeing
 a.
 Physical health: